Fetch TV vs Foxtel: Which offers more value?

 Fetch TV pricing

-More specialised packages vary from $0 (Hillsong + ACC are offered free) to $19.99 (beIN Sports) with the UFC also offered at a varying pay per view rate.
-When bundled with a provider, however, it is possible to receive the Mini or Mighty set-top box, activation and one premium package built into the contract for a low monthly price, providing $455 of value up front.
+More specialised packages vary from $0 (Hillsong + ACC are offered free) to $14.99 (beIN Sports) with the UFC also offered at a varying pay per view rate.
+When bundled with a provider, however, it is possible to receive the Mini or Mighty set-top box, activation and one premium package built into the contract for a low monthly price.

 Foxtel pricing